jackarivera/ping360_sonar/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 ## Overview

-A ROS 2 package for the [BlueRobotics] [Ping360] Sonar.
-This code is being developped for Foxy.
+A ROS 2 package for the [BlueRobotics] [Ping360] Sonar and Cerulean Sonar's.
+This code is being developed for Humble.

 **Keywords:** ROS 2, ping360